laravel/docs/mail.md

 <a name="via-the-with-parameter"></a>
 #### Via The `with` Parameter:

 If you would like to customize the format of your email's data before it is sent to the template, you may manually pass your data to the view via the `Content` definition's `with` parameter.
-Typically, you will still pass data via the mailable class' constructor; however, you should set this data to `protected` or `private` properties so the data is not automatically made available to the template:
+Typically, you will still pass data via the mailable class's constructor; however, you should set this data to `protected` or `private` properties so the data is not automatically made available to the template:

     <?php